Wandalen/willbe/doc/version2.eng/concept/ReflectorFileFilter.md

     excludeAny : !!js/regexp '/\.debug/'

 ```
-This writing means to include in build  all files with the extension '.js'  and exclude any files containing '.debug' in the name.
+This writing means to include in build  all files with the extension `.js`  and exclude any files containing `.debug` in the name.

 ### Time filters

 Filters are necessary to limit time-based selection.
-Reflectors have four time filters: `notOlder`,` notNewer`, `notOlderAge`,` notNewerAge`. Шт аield parameters the values are entered in milliseconds (1 s = 1000 ms, 1 hour = 3600000 ms).
+Reflectors have four time filters: `notOlder`,` notNewer`, `notOlderAge`,` notNewerAge`.
+In the field parameters the values are entered in milliseconds (1 s = 1000 ms, 1 hour = 3600000 ms).

 There are the following time filters: